hobz-/SudokuSolver/README.md

 # SudokuSolver

-A basic sudoku solver, which uses bruteforce to solve the inputed puzzle.
+A basic sudoku solver, which uses brute-force with backtracking to solve the inputed puzzle.
 Implemented in JS and jQuery.